 The Allowable Time Difference subfield is present if the Authentication Algorithm is PKFA or HCFA.
-The value is 8bit unsigned integer that is the allowable time difference between the eBCS transmitter and the eBCS receivers.
-The unit of the value is millisecond.
+The value is 8bit unsigned integer that is the allowable time difference between the clock of the eBCS transmitter and the clock of the eBCS receivers in milliseconds.

-The HCFA Base Key subfield, the Previous Period HCFA Base Key 0 Sequence subfield, the Previous Period HCFA Base Key 0 subfield, the Previous Period HCFA Base Key 1 Sequence subfield, the Previous Period HCFA Base Key 1 subfield and the HCFA Key Change Interval subfield are present if the Authentication Algorithm is HCFA.
+The HCFA Base Key subfield, the Previous Period HCFA Base Key 0 Sequence subfield, the Previous Period HCFA Base Key 0 subfield, the Previous Period HCFA Base Key 1 Sequence subfield, the Previous Period HCFA Base Key 1 subfield and the HCFA Key Change Interval subfield are present if the Authentication Algorithm field indicates HCFA, and are not present otherwise.

 The HCFA Base Key subfield contains the first HCFA base key of the HCFA period that starts from this eBCS Info frame.
 The length of the HCFA Base Key subfield is determined by the authentication algorithm.

-The Previous Period HCFA Base Key 0 Sequence subfield and the Previous Period HCFA Base Key 1 Sequence subfield indicate the Key sequence number of the Previous Period HCFA Base Key 0 subfield and the Previous Period HCFA Base Key 1 subfield respectively.
-The Previous Period HCFA Base Key 0 subfield and the Previous Period HCFA Base Key 1 subfield contains the HCFA base key to be disclosed for the previous HCFA period.
+The Previous Period HCFA Base Key 0 Sequence subfield and the Previous Period HCFA Base Key 1 Sequence subfield indicate the key sequence number of the Previous Period HCFA Base Key 0 subfield and the Previous Period HCFA Base Key 1 subfield respectively.
+The Previous Period HCFA Base Key 0 subfield and the Previous Period HCFA Base Key 1 subfield contain the HCFA base key to be disclosed for the previous HCFA period.
 The length of the Previous Period HCFA Base Key 0 subfield and the Previous Period HCFA Base Key 1 subfield is determined by the authentication algorithm.

-If the previous HCFA period does not exist, e.g. at the start of the eBCS transmitter, The Previous Period HCFA Base Key 0 Sequence subfield, the Previous Period HCFA Base Key 0 subfield, the Previous Period HCFA Base Key 1 Sequence subfield and the Previous Period HCFA Base Key 1 subfield are filled by 0.
+If the previous HCFA period does not exist, e.g. at the start of the eBCS transmission, The Previous Period HCFA Base Key 0 Sequence subfield, the Previous Period HCFA Base Key 0 subfield, the Previous Period HCFA Base Key 1 Sequence subfield and the Previous Period HCFA Base Key 1 subfield are set to 0.

-The HCFA Key Change Interval subfield indicates the value of dot11EBCSHCFAKeyChangeInterval in unit of 10 millisecond.
+The HCFA Key Change Interval subfield indicates dot11EBCSHCFAKeyChangeInterval in unit of 10 milliseconds.

-The Number of Instant Authenticators subfield, Instant Authenticator Hash Distance n subfield and the Instant Authenticator n subfield are present if the authentication algorithm is HCFA and instant authentication is used.
+The Number Of Instant Authenticators subfield, Instant Authenticator Hash Distance n subfields and the Instant Authenticator n subfields are present if the Authentication Algorithm field indicates HCFA with instant authentication, and are not present otherwise.

-The Number of Instant Authenticators subfield is 1 octet in length and indicates the number of the instant authenticators to be used.
-The Instant Authenticator Hash Distance n subfield is 1 octet in length and indicates the hash distance of each instant authenticator.
-The Instant Authenticator n subfield contains the instant authenticator of the following eBCS Data frame of the hash distance that is indicated by the Instant Authenticator Hash Distance n.
+The Number Of Instant Authenticators subfield indicates the number of instant authenticators to be used.
+The Instant Authenticator Hash Distance n subfields indicate the hash distance of each instant authenticator.
+The Instant Authenticator n subfields contain the instant authenticator of the following eBCS Data frame of the hash distance that is indicated by the Instant Authenticator Hash Distance n subfield

-The Data Length subfield and the Data subfield are present if the authentication algorithm is PKFA and the Data Present bit in the Content Information subfield is set to 1.
+The Data subfield is present if the Authentication Algorithm field indicates PKFA and the Data Length subfield is present, and is not present otherwise.

-The Data Length subfield is the length of the Data subfield.
+The Data Length subfield indicates the length of the Data subfield.

 The Data subfield is shown in the Figure 9-bc10 (Data subfield format).